cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-lifeExp-line-1.png" title="plot of chunk lifeExp-line" alt="plot of chunk lifeExp-line" style="display: block; margin: auto;" />

 Instead of adding a `geom_point` layer, we've added a `geom_line` layer.
-We've added the **by** *aesthetic*, which tells `ggplot` to draw a line for each country.
+We've added the `by` aesthetic, which tells `ggplot` to draw a line for each country.
+(This is another solution to Challenge 2.)

-if we want to visualize both lines and points on the plot?
-We can simply add another layer to the plot:
+What if we want to visualize both lines and points on the plot?
+We can simply add another layer:

 ~~~
 ggplot(data = gapminder, aes(x=year, y=lifeExp, by=country, color=continent)) +